← Research

 cursor.execute("INSERT INTO trades VALUES (?, ?, ?)", row)

-# BETTER: executemany
+# Best: executemany

 connection.execute("BEGIN")